elisabattista/funding-opportunity-miner/README.md

 ## Notebook 3 — Opportunity Prioritization

-The final stage converts the extracted information into an actionable ranking.
+The final notebook converts the extracted information into an actionable ranking.

-Each opportunity receives a score based on multiple factors including:
+Each opportunity receives a score based on factors such as:

 - funding amount;
 - application deadline;
-- page quality;
+- completeness of extracted information;
+- quality of the webpage;
 - eligibility information;
-- availability of application links;
+- presence of application links;
-- official vs third-party source;
+- official versus third-party source;
-- potential restrictions;
+- potential restrictions.
-- completeness of the extracted information.

 Finally, every opportunity is automatically classified into one of five categories: